UTAustinAST376Fall2018/GettingStarted/README.md

 # Python

+Python is the programing language we will be using in this class to process our data and create plots.
+It is open source (free) and has a large user base making most problems solvable with a simple google or https://stackoverflow.com search.
+There has been a significant effort over the past few years to develop a central open source package for astronomy called [astropy](http://astropy.org) which we will be using extensively.

 ## Installing Python
 This is easiest on Linux/MacOS but can be done on Windows as well.
 If you are on Windows, the following instructions should work but you may find some useful information here: https://medium.com/@GalarnykMichael/install-python-on-windows-anaconda-c63c7c3d1444